 However, for a lot of people, if the on average 55 minute workouts plus the Ab Ripper routine are a little too much, then the next option, might just be for you.

-I love P90x3 because it’s just 30 minutes.
-The warm up and cool down times are short and the workout gets right into it.
+The warm up and cool down times are shorter than the previous incarnations and the workout gets right into it.

 There’s also less down time explaining things.
 You catch on quick, and jump right in.